 While you can represent yourself in a personal injury claim, the last thing you want to worry about is haggling with low-ball insurance adjusters when you’re vulnerable and in the hospital recovering or at home recovering from your injuries.
 By hiring a seasoned personal injury attorney, your chances of receiving maximum compensation are far greater than if you opted to handle it alone.

-Colt Law Firm, P.C. assists individuals in all manner of car and auto accident cases, including those involving motorcycle accidents and truck accidents.
+Our firm assists individuals in all manners of car and auto accident cases, including those involving motorcycle accidents and truck accidents.
 We provide a high level of service that is designed to give each client the best chance of success in their case, including a thorough investigation of their accident and diligent legal representation in court.
 Contact us today if you have been injured in a car or auto accident, and we will fight on your behalf with the goal of seeing you fully compensated for your injuries.